What is a primary source?

 Articles and Newspapers:

-- Newspaper Source (EBSCO) – Contains U.S. newspapers, international newspapers, newswires, newspaper columns, and TV and radio news transcripts
+- Newspaper Source Plus (EBSCO) – Contains U.S. newspapers, international newspapers, newswires, newspaper columns, and TV and radio news transcripts

 - Historical Newspapers – Find Early-American Newspapers, African American Newspapers, and much more